 Software and systems development are essential components in building a successful quantitative investment process.
 At Los Angeles Capital, there is substantial migration between classical research and information technology, both in terms of projects and personnel.
 The Research Department and the IT team are collectively involved in the development of software projects while maintaining a high level of quality control.

 Many firms use risk management tools as part of their process.
-Very few have been building them for more than 30 years and use them in such an integral way as Los Angeles Capital.
-Indeed, given that the firm’s investment process begins with an analysis of how investors are pricing risk at any point in time, it is important to be able to develop current estimates of market volatility in order to construct portfolios that both adhere to the client’s level of risk tolerance and optimally trade future performance against return volatility.
-By combining alpha forecasts for over 6,000 global equity securities with estimates of risk in global equity markets, the firm’s optimization process identifies buy and sell candidates that improve the portfolio’s expected Information or Sharpe Ratio consistent with established client guidelines.
+Very few have been building them for more than 31 years and use them in such an integral way as Los Angeles Capital.
+By combining alpha forecasts for over 9,000 global equity securities with estimates of risk in global equity markets, the firm’s optimization process identifies buy and sell candidates that improve the portfolio’s expected Information or Sharpe Ratio consistent with established client guidelines.
 Portfolio changes are a reflection of the most recent return estimates generated by Los Angeles Capital's Dynamic Alpha Stock Selection Model® in conjunction with up-to-date estimates of risk.
 Rebalances occur in a cost sensitive manner and employ current estimates of market impact in order to control the cost of portfolio turnover.